 A study of calculations required to master advanced chemical topics.
 This course may not be counted towards a major in mathematics.
 Prerequisite: MATH 2014.
 Prerequisite or corequisite: CHEM 3015.
 Spring.

 3301.
 Junior Mathematics Seminar I.

 A course designed to give extensive experience in independent learning and reading of technical literature.
-Prerequisite: Junior standing or consent of instructor.
+Prerequisite: Consent of instructor.
 Fall, Spring.

 3311.
 Junior Mathematics Seminar II.